PowerShell vs. CMD: Choosing theRight Tool for Every Task

 Key Use Cases of PowerShell

-PowerShell is a powerful command-line device designed for automation and system administration.
+PowerShell is a powerful command-line tool designed for automation and system administration.
 When evaluating PowerShell vs Command Prompt, PowerShell gives advanced scripting abilities that make it the preferred choice for IT specialists.

 - Automating System Administration